U.S indicts two more Fiat Chrysler managers in diesel emissions probe

-The company, which is now known as Stellantis NV (STLA.MI), in January 2019 agreed to an $800 million settlement to resolve civil claims that it used illegal software which produced false results on diesel-emissions tests in more than 100,000 vehicles.
-The Justice Department's criminal investigation into the company is pending.
+The company, which is now known as Stellantis NV, in January 2019 agreed to an $800 million settlement to resolve civil claims that it used illegal software which produced false results on diesel-emissions tests in more than 100,000 vehicles.
+The Justice Department’s criminal investigation into the company is pending.

 Our Standards: The Thomson Reuters Trust Principles.